FishySoftware/semantic-explorer/crates/llm-inference-api/README.md

 ## API Endpoints

-### Text Generation vs Chat
+### Text Generation vs Chat vs Completions

 - **`/api/generate`**: Generates a response from a provided prompt
 - **`/api/chat`**: Chat with message history (structured message arrays)
+- **`/api/completions`**: Text completion (OpenAI-compatible format)

-Both work with instruction-tuned models, but use different request formats.
+All work with instruction-tuned models, but use different request formats.
+Chat and completions endpoints also support streaming via their `/stream` variants.

 ---